CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 11, Wednesday

+**Today's Goal** : Creating a polymer app using polymer elements and not creating custom.

+**Today's Progress**: Creating a polymer app showcasing some the polymer elements

+**Thoughts**: Polymer & web components are the future and great things will happen

+### Day 7: January 10, Tuesday

+**Today's Goal** : Start styling koa application

+**Today's Progress**: Using pug.js add css and create the template of the web page to add some style to the proof of concept

+**Thoughts**: Interesting pug.js will take the external css and place within style tags... not sure how i feel about that.

 ### Day 6: January 9, Monday

 **Today's Goal** : Using marked parse markdown and create html file